zobo/xdebugclient/README.md

   Look at local and global variables while stepping through code.

+* Move up and down the stack

+  Whenever execution is paused, inspection of different stack levels is possible by doubble clicking on call stack entries.

 TODO
 ----

 * Proxy Register
 * Improve how Properties tree updates (Replace Model on new Properties)
-* Center active line when breakpoint hits
-* Run to Cursor
 * Log/Output window has to support some colors
 * On exception show some info about it, in log/output window
 * Sort properties
 * View property value form close button does not work
-* Go to stack depth (dblclick in stack window)
 * Settings change should take effect right away (send new features to server if connected)
 * Raw/Dbg window to log client-server communication and enter commands directly into stream
 * Catch disconnects.
-Clean stack, context window
+Clean stack, context window - use BeginRecieve and EventWaitHandle (WaitOne, Set) to wait fpr resp
 * Store configuration into xml
 * Multiple sessions, session window, refactor client class (move to separate thread or make it async)
 * Improve properties details (there was some strange casting of "false" to "0")